nicosantangelo/sublime-text-i18n-rails/README.md

 # Sublime Text: Rails I18n

-This plugin is aimed to help you create Internationalization keys.
+This package is aimed to help you create Internationalization keys.

 ## Usage

 ### Adding keys

-To add a key, go to a Rails view, select the key you want to add a value to and [run][1] the command "I18n Rails: Add key".
+To add a key, go to a Rails view, [select][4] the key you want to add a value to and [run][1] the command "I18n Rails: Add key".

-The plugin will display a prompt asking for the value in every language available, If the key value is found, the prompt will show it (so it can be edited easily).
+The package will display a prompt asking for the value in every language available, If the key value is found, the prompt will show it (so it can be edited easily).
+If you don't want to edit a locale, just skip it by pressing Esc.

 The package supports relative and absolute routes, for example